 Public engagement encompasses a wide array of activities that share the benefits of higher education and research with the public.
 This engagement is usually “a two-way process, involving interaction and listening, with the goal of generating mutual benefit.”
 (University of Bath, Public Engagement Unit).
 Like Knowledge exchange it is the process, the how you can achieve impact.
 It helps to raise awareness of your research with different groups, such as business, clinicians, or policymakers and can be a great pathway to impact.

 Impact is the end goal – the ultimate differences that your research might make to different groups of people, communities or regions, society, or the economy.
-Your pathway to impact is how you can achieve that goal
+Your activities, the things that you do, is how you can achieve that goal.
+Your research outputs are the things that you produce from your research and associated activities, such as a Journal article, toolkit, website.

 Importance of Impact